microchip-pic-avr-examples/dspic33ck-curiosity-crc-advanced/README.md

 Benchmarking timing results are recorded using the MCC Melody Timer module while the hardware and software CRC values are being calculated.
 This is where a comparison of the performance of both CRC implementations are made.
 Additionally, the number of instruction cycles is printed for the software implementation.

-**NOTE**: Faster and more complex software CRC implementations exist compared to the one used in this demo's firmware.
+**NOTE: Faster and more complex software CRC implementations exist compared to the one used in this demo's firmware.**

 ## Operation with Toggled Settings

 The CRC calculations performed in this code example have different settings that can be toggled at runtime.

-**NOTE:** Settings toggled at runtime will NOT be reflected in the MCC Melody CRC driver.
+**NOTE: Settings toggled at runtime will NOT be reflected in the MCC Melody CRC driver.**

 ### CRC Settings